 Dangerous Driving: Imprisonment

 A conviction for dangerous driving in Scotland can result in a period of imprisonment.
 If you are prosecuted at solemn level, i.e. before a jury, you could be sentenced to a period of imprisonment of up to five years.
-Dangerous driving prosecutions in Scotland however tend to be prosecuted summarily, i.e. before a Sheriff, and the maximum period of imprisonment for dangerous driving is reduced to twelve months.
+Dangerous driving prosecutions in Scotland however tend to be prosecuted summarily, i.e. before a Sheriff, and the maximum period of imprisonment for dangerous driving is limited to six months.

 Whether a period of imprisonment is within the Court’s contemplation will depend upon a number of factors, including the seriousness of the dangerous driving offence itself and whether an accused has previous convictions for similarly serious driving offences.
 It is important to note that s.196 of the Criminal Procedure (Scotland) Act 1995 obliges a Court to have regard to the stage at which a plea of guilty is entered and consider whether a discount in sentence is appropriate.
 The sentencing process should involve the selection of a starting point sentence which is thereafter discounted, if appropriate, to take into account the stage at which the plea of guilty was intimated.
 The discount in sentence is discretionary although the disqualification cannot be discounted below the statutory minimum.